International reactions to the Russian annexation of Crimea

-International reactions to the annexation of Crimea by the Russian Federation have largely been condemnatory of Russia's actions, supportive of Ukraine's sovereignty and territorial integrity, and supportive of finding a quick end to the crisis.
+International reactions to the Russian annexation of Crimea have largely been condemnatory of Russia's actions, supportive of Ukraine's sovereignty and territorial integrity, and supportive of finding a quick end to the crisis.
 The United States and the European Union responded by enacting sanctions against Russia for its role in the crisis, and urged Russia to withdraw.
-Russia has accused the United States and the EU of funding and directing the revolution and retaliated to the sanctions by imposing its own.
+Russia accused the United States and the EU of funding and directing the revolution and retaliated to the sanctions by imposing its own.